Ityord/FIFA_2026/README.md

-# FBref 2026 World Cup Stats Dashboard
+# FIFA 2026 World Cup Stats Dashboard

 ## Overview
 An interactive analytics hub built to track elite international performers, compare top nations, and explore premium football data visualizations from the 2026 World Cup.
 The application provides a seamless, responsive dark-mode UI with "glass-card" styling for an optimal viewing experience.